Carlos Mirabal: Playing career

-Mirabal played for the Altoona Rail Kings of the North Atlantic League in 1996.
-From 2000 to 2005, he played for the Nippon-Ham Fighters in Japan's Nippon Professional Baseball.
+He played for the Altoona Rail Kings of the North Atlantic League in 1996.
+After pitching in Taiwan in 1998 and 1999, he pitched from 2000 to 2005 for the Nippon-Ham Fighters in Japan's Nippon Professional Baseball.
+He was twice the opening day starting pitcher for the Fighters.
+He was offered a contract by the Colorado Rockies in 2005 but was unable to get a release from his contract with the Fighters.
+According to Mirabal, he had been virtually guaranteed a spot on Colorado's opening day roster.

+He signed with the Houston Astros in 2007 but was released after spring training.
 From 2006 to 2008, he played with the Atlantic League's Newark Bears winning the league Championship in 2007.